tgtakaoka/asmx/README.txt

 * double-check 8048 instruction set, and add support for 8048 variants

-* need an option to not list temp symbols (containing a "." or "@") in DumpSymTab

 * see if it's possible to get labels starting with "$" compatible with $xxxx hex constants, maybe in RefSym?

-* The SUBROUTINE pseudo-op needs to be tweaked.
-It should either define the subroutine name as a label, or use the label on the left side of the line as the name of the subroutine.

 * Implement REP (or REPEAT) pseudo-op (currently under construction).